 By Josh Weiss-Roessler

-Helping a senior cope with aging can mean taking care of their finances, medical care, and living arrangements.
-None of these responsibilities is easy, but one difficult decision that’s rarely discussed is when it’s time to place an older person’s dog with someone who can provide better care.
+Helping seniors cope with aging can mean taking care of their finances, medical care, and living arrangements.
+None of these responsibilities is easy, but one difficult decision rarely discussed is when it’s time to place an older person’s dog with someone who can provide better care.
 This can be a challenging conversation to have, but it’s essential if you notice that the dog is being neglected.

 Generally speaking, dogs actually help to keep seniors on schedule.
 In fact, they can even help people suffering from dementia to improve their memory, but at a certain point, there’s little that a dog can do.
 And they shouldn’t suffer because their elderly caretaker can’t remember to give them food or water.

-Going to the bathroom indoors
+Going to the Bathroom Indoors

 One of the scariest things that can happen is that a senior’s dog will ingest large quantities of some of the human’s prescription medication.